 If you have never used or signed up for Skype before, you will be happy to know that Skype offers some sign-up credits to use on video calls.
 The downside to using Skype is that not everyone is open to using it, and not everyone in every country can access this program.
-You may need to contact Skype directly to see where their services are currently available and then instruct your business meeting partners on how to use this communication application on their end.
+You may need to contact Skype directly to see where their services are currently available and then on how to use this communication application on their end.

 Zoom is a lot like Skype, except that it operates on a Cloud platform.
 This allows you to use Zoom on all computing devices, including tablets and phones that do not have their own video chat applications.
 Currently, Zoom is being used for everything from video conferencing to webinars to classroom instruction for teachers and students who are not allowed to attend public and private schools because of the pandemic.